sddaniels/transition-forward-project/src/pages/resources/transition-plan/index.md

 and every transgender and non-binary person is different, as is each workplace and team that they work in.
 Regardless, it's important to have a plan so that changes go smoothly during what is most likely a very stressful time.

-## Transitioning
+## Introduction to Transitioning

-Consider all of these aspects that may change during a person's transition (not an exhaustive list):
+Consider all of these aspects that may change during a person's transition (this not an exhaustive list):

 - Name
 - Pronouns